thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-security.md

 ## Make sure your NPM dependencies are secure

-When you develop Javascript based applications, you would have a lot of dependencies on 3rd party modules.
+When you develop JavaScript based applications, you would have a lot of dependencies on 3rd party modules.
 How can you be confident that those dependencies do not have known vulnerabilities?
 Remember, using components with known vulnerabilities" is a part of the OWASP Top 10 and insecure libraries can pose a huge risk for your web app.

 What are the vulnerabilities are we talking about?
 You can get some examples [here](https://snyk.io/vuln?packageManager=npm)